berkeley-stat243/stat243-fall-2018/assignments/first_two_weeks.md

 # Events

-- (Optional) Friday August 24: Help session for installing software, accessing a UNIX command line and basic UNIX usage.
-3-5 pm, location TBD.
+- (Optional) Friday August 24: Help session for installing software, accessing a UNIX command line, and basic UNIX usage.
+Time is likely to be 3-5 pm, location TBD in Evans Hall.

 - (Required) Tuesday August 28: First section on using Git, setting up your Github repository for problem sets, and using R Markdown/knitr to generate dynamic documents.
-Please come only to the section you are registered for given space limits in the room.
+Please come only to the section you are registered for given space limits in the room, unless you have talked with Chris and have his permission.

 - (Optional) Week of August 27: R help session, date/time/location TBD, for those not yet familiar with R at the level of modules 1-5 of the R bootcamp